 - Don’t regularly check their balance.

-These are just minor mistakes that people make when they’re dealing with credit cards.
-While they aren’t likely going to tarnish your credit score directly, they will reflect quite poorly on your credit behavior.
+These are just minor mistakes that people make when dealing with credit cards.
+While they aren’t likely to tarnish your credit score directly, they will reflect poorly on your credit behavior.

 10 Credit Card Mistakes and the Ways to Avoid Them

-Below, we’re going to list the ten most common credit card mistakes, and provide you with a solution to each of the problems.
+Below, we list the ten most common credit card mistakes and provide solutions for each.

 The most common credit card mistakes aren’t as apparent as people might think.
-Of course, you should never spend more than you can afford, and you should be as responsible as possible with your credit in general.
+Of course, you should never spend more than you can afford and be as responsible as possible with your credit in general.
 Below, we’re going to discuss a couple of the most prominent credit card mistakes, and we’re going to give you advice on how you can avoid them in full.

 More often than not, people don’t pick the right credit card for their needs.
 There are many credit card types out there, and choosing the one that fits your needs best is always the optimal solution.
 Choosing the wrong one could land you in more trouble than it’s worth.
 Some of the most popular types of credit cards are: